cytomine/Cytomine-java-client/README.md

 You need 3 paramters:
 * CYTOMINE_URL: The full URL of the Cytomine core (“http://...cytomine.be”).
 * PUBLIC_KEY: Your cytomine public key.
 * PRIVATE_KEY: Your cytomine private key.

+You first need to init the connection object:

     Cytomine cytomine = new Cytomine(CYTOMINE_URL, PUBLIC_KEY, PRIVATE_KEY);

 Here is a sample code that should print “Hello ” with your Cytomine username and print the list of projects available.